abhamidi-1234/Data-Science-Projects/README.md

   - Hyper-parameter tuning with GridSearchCV
   - Visualized the results using PCA by reducing dimentionality
   - Achieved an accuracy of 89.33%

+### 4. Stock Price Sentiment Analysis using News Headline

+  - Pre-process data by removing numbers and punctuations
+  - Create bag-of-words model
+  - Generate unigram and bigram features from 25 news headlines for each company
+  - Use random forest classifier to predict whether the stock price will increase or decrease
+  - Achieved an accuracy of 85%